jzucadi/rust-persona/README.md

 # Rust Portfolio

-A portfolio website built with Rust, Axum, and Askama, recreated from the original Nuxt 2 version.
+A portfolio website built with Rust, Axum, and Askama, recreated my original which was done in nuxt v.
+2.

 ## Features